 - For DNA or RNA extraction only

-- Further information in the form of SWGLH guidance documents for Clinician's and Pathologists can be found in the blocks on the right hand side of this page
+- Further information in the form of SWGLH guidance documents for Clinician's and Pathologists can be found in the blocks at bottom of this page

 Step 3 Complete the request form

-- All samples for genomic testing for non-haematological tumours should be accompanied by a fully completed SWGLH 98.5 KB
+- All samples for genomic testing for non-haematological tumours should be accompanied by a fully completed SWGLH form

 - The M-code should be included to identify which test is required.